vendablefall/blog.leet.cloud/_posts/2018-01-15-AWS-Advanced-Networking-Study-Guide.markdown

 image: /assets/article_images/studying-for-aws/AWS-Logo.jpg
 ---
 <br>
-Today I passed my AWS Advanced Networking Specialty exam, I won't say by how much I passed, suffice to say, that a pass, is a pass :-).
+Today I passed my AWS Advanced Networking Specialty exam; I won't say by how much I passed, suffice to say, that a pass, is a pass :-).
 This exam is tough, definitely a BIG step up from the associate level courses.
-Below I have listed all of the study resources I used to initially fail and then pass the exam.
+Below I have listed all of the study resources I used to fail initially and then pass the exam.
 I have put them in descending order from what I view as the most useful for the exam, too least useful.
 <br>
 <br>
-The exam is 180 minutes long and consists of 65 questions, the exam took me about 120 minutes, both times I sat it.
+The exam is 180 minutes long and consists of 65 questions; the exam took me about 120 minutes, both times I sat it.
 The questions seem a lot less wordy than the professional level practise questions, I ended up spending less time reading paragraph-long questions and more time picking apart the wording.
-All the questions are multiple choice and scenario-based, you have to pay a lot of attention to the specific wording of the question, as multiple answers work, but one answer is the "best" and therefore the correct answer.
+All the questions are multiple choice and scenario-based, you have to pay much attention to the specific wording of the question, as multiple answers work, but one answer is the "best" and therefore the correct answer.

 **1 - Networking Fundamentals**

- I would advise you have (or get) a really solid understanding of networking fundamentals such as Ipv4, subnetting, routing & switching and the 7 layer OSI model.
+ I would advise you have (or get) an excellent understanding of networking fundamentals such as Ipv4, subnetting, routing & switching and the 7 layer OSI model.
 It is essential (in my opinion) to have these core fundamentals understood before attempting to sit this exam.
 To gain such knowledge I have purchased quite a few networking courses from [Udemy.com](https://www.udemy.com/courses/search/?ref=home&src=ukw&q=networking) which I have found very beneficial.

 **2 - ACloudGuru - Advanced Networking Specialty Course**

 The [aCloudGuru](https://acloud.guru/learn/aws-certified-advanced-networking-specialty) "Advanced Networking Specialty" course I cannot recommend enough.
-It goes into great technical depth and covers almost everything you could need for the exam, plus a healthy amount of the history of networking (which really helped me understand some of the core concepts).
-This course is my number one recommendation for passing this exam (apart from networking fundamentals), do... this... course.
+It goes into great technical depth and covers almost everything you could need for the exam, plus a healthy amount of the history of networking (which helped me understand some of the core concepts).
+This course is my number one recommendation for passing this exam (apart from networking fundamentals), do.
+This.
+Course.

 **3 - Linux Academy (LA) - AWS Advanced Networking Course**

-With many hands-on walkthroughs the [Linux Academy course](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-networking-specialty) is good, I would say it covers the AWS side of things (for this exam) quite substantially.
-I would also say this course has the best hands-on labs, which are essential to properly understand a product/service.
+With many hands-on walkthroughs; the [Linux Academy course](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-networking-specialty) is excellent, I would say it covers the AWS side of things (for this exam) quite substantially.
+I would also say this course has the best hands-on labs, which are essential to understanding a product/service properly.
 However, it comes up a bit short on the basic networking knowledge needed to pass this exam, for this reason, I have ranked it 3rd.

 **4 - Re:Invent lectures**